Hero of Two Worlds

 Audio & text in the Readsome app

-Lafayette's Early Life and Path to America
+Lafayette’s Early Life in France

 Full summary available in the Readsome app